elastisys/compliantkubernetes-apps/tests/README.md

 The test suite is implemented using [`bats`](https://github.com/bats-core/bats-core) and [`cypress`](https://github.com/cypress-io/cypress), with unit, regression, integration, and end-to-end tests under their own respective directory.
 Tests implemented with `cypress` can and will be integrated into the `bats` test suite using generators.

+The test harness is implemented to be run in a container using either rootful `docker` or rootless `podman`.

 ## Usage

 > [!note]